 Have you been toying with the idea of quitting cigarettes?
 You’re not alone.
 According to Public Health England, someone stops smoking in England every 80 seconds.
 But if you’ve been thinking of quitting for a long time, it can be hard to take the leap finally.
 Perhaps you’ve even tried before, but found yourself lighting up again?
 This can be disheartening.
 But with millions of people now living smoke-free, there’s no reason why you can’t, too!
-If you’re tired of smoking and ready to live a healthier lifestyle, here’s your ultimate guide to quitting!
+If you’re tired of smoking and ready to live a healthier lifestyle, here’s your ultimate guide to giving up smoking for good.

 It’s no secret that quitting can be tough for some people.
 So you’ll need a lot of will power to put your plan into action.
 Before you do anything else, it’s a good idea to get firm on the reasons you want to quit.
 Perhaps it’s for your health, your family’s peace of mind, your finances, or any combination of these things.
 Whatever the reason, it can help to write it down and repeat it to yourself often.
 Then, when things get tough, you can refer back and give yourself a will power boost.
 Just wanting to quit might not be enough in the dark times.
 But knowing that you want to save £1,000 for your dream family holiday, or that you want to see your grandchildren grow up, will be much more persuasive when temptation strikes.